thtang/aMMAI2018-paper-summary/Learning Deep Object Detectors from 3D Models/README.md

 * Training on synthetic images with simulated cues lead to similar performance as training on synthetic images without these cues.
 * For novel categories, adding synthetic variance along these dimensions and fine-tuning the layers proved useful.
 ## Referene
-[1]Learning Deep Object Detectors from 3D Models [2]ImageNet Classification with Deep Convolutional Neural Networks [3]
+[1] Learning Deep Object Detectors from 3D Models
+[2] ImageNet Classification with Deep Convolutional Neural Networks [3] Rich feature hierarchies for accurate object detection and semantic segmentation